-Book to be published by Oxford University Press in early 2022.
+Published by Oxford University Press in January 2022.

 A Human-Centered approach to Artificial Intelligence will ensure human control over powerful and helpful future mobile devices and services

 Researchers, developers, business leaders, policy makers and others are expanding the technology-centered scope of Artificial Intelligence (AI) to include Human-Centered AI (HCAI) ways of thinking.
 This expansion from an algorithm-focused view to embrace a human-centered perspective, can shape the future of technology to better serve human needs.
 Educators, designers, software engineers, product managers, evaluators, and government agency staffers can build on AI-driven technologies to design products and services that make life better for people, enable people to care for each other, and support their creativity.
 Humans have always been tool builders, and now they are super-tool builders, whose inventions can improve our health, family life, education, business, the environment, and much more.

 The remarkable progress in algorithms for machine and deep learning have opened the doors to new opportunities, and some dark possibilities.
 However, a bright future awaits AI researchers, developers, business leaders, policy makers and others who build on their working methods by including Human-Centered AI (HCAI) strategies of design and testing.
 As many technology companies and thought leaders have said, the goal is not to replace people, but to empower them by making design choices that give humans control over technology and support human creativity.